 It measures a whopping 395 meters long, 59 meters wide with a draught of 16 meters which is equal to the size of four combined football fields.
 Obviously, such a massive ship needs the biggest propeller.

 2) EMMA MAERSK

 Before the manufacturing of Triple-E-Class ships, Emma Maersk was the biggest ship in the world.
 Being one of the oldest and largest ship containers (1302 feet long and 207 feet wide), Emma Maersk has one of the world’s largest ship propellers.
 This propeller, having a diameter of 9.6 meters and weighing 130 tons, is owned by A. P. Moller-Maersk Group.
 It is a six-blade propeller made of an alloy of copper, aluminum, nickel, iron, and manganese.

-Emma Maersk has Wartsila-Sulzer 14RTFLEX96-C 199,000 horsepower engine, the world’s largest single diesel unit, which burns 3,600 gallons of fuels per hour.
+Emma Maersk has a Wartsila-Sulzer 14RTFLEX96-C 199,000 horsepower engine, the world’s largest single diesel unit, which burns 3,600 gallons of fuel per hour.
 This gives it a speed of about 31 knots.

 3) MT FRONT CENTURY

-This vessel is a Crude Oil Tanker, built-in 1998 by Hyundai Heavy Industries.
-The owner of this ship is Frontline Ltd. This ship is powered by MAN B&W-Hyundai 7S80MC engine.
-It has four-bladed key-less 6.46-meter pitch propeller with 9.7 meters of diameter.
+This vessel is a Crude Oil Tanker, built in 1998 by Hyundai Heavy Industries.
+The owner of this ship is Frontline Ltd. This ship is powered by a MAN B&W-Hyundai 7S80MC engine.
+It has a four-bladed key-less 6.46-meter pitch propeller with 9.7 meters of diameter.